apple2373/word-learning.cogsci2020/README.md

 ```

 ## Environment
 See [`env.yml`](./env.yml) for the exact environment.
-As a shortcut, you can use the following python binary as is.
+As a shortcut, you can use the following python binary as is if you have access to `salk.psych.indiana.edu.`
 ```
 /data/stsutsui/public/word-learning.cogsci2020/miniconda/bin/python
 ```